-Local pick-your-own farms are allowing visitors this season, although wearing a mask or face covering will likely be required.
+Local pick-your-own farms are allowing visitors this season, although wearing a mask or social distancing may still be required.
 Some of our favorites include Four Town Farm and Ward’s Berry Farm in Massachusetts, and Lewin Farms on Long Island.
 Look into the guidelines and hours of farms near you ahead of time and find out whether you need to make a reservation.
 There’s nothing like freshly picked berries, peaches and tomatoes, straight from the farm to your hand.

 3. Read a New Book

-Although many of us will not be traveling very far this year, books can take us anywhere we want to go.
+Although many of us are still wary of traveling too far this year, books can take us anywhere we want to go.
 Travel the world from the comfort of your beach chair with one of the top five travel books recommended by AAA travel editors.
-You can also make your own summer reading list or read with your kids or grandchildren (over the phone or video chat if you’re social distancing).
-If you’re feeling ambitious, try a book that could lead to a new skill like playing an instrument, making different cuisine or crafting.
+You can also make your own summer reading list or read with your kids or grandchildren (over the phone or video chat if you’re long-distance or still social distancing).
+If you’re feeling ambitious, try a book that could lead to a new skill like playing an instrument, making a different cuisine or crafting.

 4. Play Outside

 If you have a yard, there are plenty of games to play with family or friends outdoors.
 Toss around a Frisbee or ball, or set up a net for games like volleyball or badminton.
 If you have less space, consider lawn games like cornhole, horseshoes, croquet and Spikeball.
-Don’t forget your driveway, where simple sidewalk chalk can lead to art creation or activities like hopscotch, four square and outdoor Twister.
-More summer fun, right this way.
+And don’t forget your driveway, where simple sidewalk chalk can lead to art creation or activities like hopscotch, four square and outdoor Twister.
+Find more summer fun, right this way.

 5. Plant a Garden